 18 Ways to Celebrate the International Day of Happiness

 Happiness is serious business.
-The UN held meetings and considered what to do about the need for more happiness.
-As the United Nations examined its importance, they wanted a way to promote the idea that happiness is a universal human right.
-Since their 2012 resolution, Happiness Day has been celebrated by millions around the world.
+The UN held meetings and considered what to do about the need to recognize and celebrate mental health around the world.
+As the United Nations examined the importance of happiness, it wanted a way to promote the idea that happiness is a universal human right.
+Since the 2012 resolution, Happiness Day has been celebrated by millions around the world.
 Here are 18 interesting ways to celebrate the International Day of Happiness.

 - Take The Action For Happiness Pledge

 You don't have to take a pledge to be happy, but it couldn't hurt.
 The Action for Happiness Pledge may help you start the day with the right attitude.
 It goes, "I will try to create more happiness and less unhappiness in the world around me."

 - Use Happiness Hashtags

 Instagram and Twitter hashtags are fun to use, and they help promote your commitment to making the world a happier place.
 The hashtag for each Happiness Day changes every year—so make sure you know which one to use.
 Happinessday.org is a good place to check.
 The site features social posts that people make using happiness hashtags.
 They suggest using hashtags like: